Aging and Adult Life minor

 The minor opens up the world of public policy development for employment in fields related to aging or that work with aging populations.
-They also include the biological and cultural aspects of aging and the end of life that teaches students about the complex interaction of individual perspective, socio-cultural contexts, and the physical realities of the human body through the latter part of the life course.
+This also includes social, biological, and cultural aspects of aging, and the end of life.
+You will learn about the complex interaction of individual perspective, socio-cultural contexts, and the physical realities of the human body through the latter part of the life course.

 Why Study Aging and Adult Life at Grand Valley?

 - As a liberal arts school, the Grand Valley campus and community actively engages in social issues and service, which creates unique opportunities for sociology students.

 - Improve your interactions with older people; it can prepare you to make sound plans for your own later life.